 |Project Location:||Citizens of the World Charter School, John Ericsson M.S.
 126, and Northside Charter High School: 424 Leonard Street|

-La Casita Verde and fiscal sponsor Eyebeam Atelier received a $25,000 GCEF grant in 2014 to fund a mobile compost initiative, “Soil Cycle,” at three Greenpoint schools (Citizens of the World Charter School, John Ericsson M.S.
+In 2014, through a competitive process, La Casita Verde and fiscal sponsor Eyebeam Atelier received a $25,000 GCEF grant to fund a mobile compost initiative, “Soil Cycle, a Mobile Compost Initiative” at 3 Greenpoint schools (Citizens of the World Charter School, John Ericsson M.S.
 126 and Northside Charter High School, all housed in the same building).
-In this GCEF-funded initiative, specially-designed cargo bikes collected organic wastes from local schools, composted the wastes as the rider pedals, and allowed the composting process to be observed and monitored.
-Students learned first-hand the basics of microbiology and the practice and benefits of urban composting, and, at the same time, helped to reduce the amount of organic waste generated by their schools.
+In this GCEF-funded initiative, specially-designed cargo bikes collected organic wastes from local schools, composted the wastes as the rider pedaled, and allowed the composting process to be observed and monitored.
+Students learned first-hand the basics of microbiology, and the practice and benefits of urban composting, all while helping to reduce the amount of organic waste generated by their schools.

-- Conducted ten workshops and wrote curriculum for classes on topics of food waste and composting at Citizens of the World Elementary School, John Ericsson Middle School, and Northside Charter High School.
-Over 100 students participated in the “What is Compost” program and a class of 25 students were trained on how to be “Ambassadors of Composting” for their school.
+- Over 100 students participated in the “What is Compost” program and a class of 25 students were trained on how to be “Ambassadors of Composting” for their school

 - Planned and implemented compost operations at M.S.
-126 and trained key members of the school community, including four staff members, four teachers, and approximately ten students, to administer these operations.
+126 and trained key members of the school community, including 4 staff members, 4 teachers, and approximately 10 students, to administer these operations

-- Composted 450 gallons of organic material over a six-week period in the Soil Cycle composting system.
+- Composted 450 gallons of organic material over a 6-week period in the Soil Cycle composting system

-- Developed two instructional videos and a user manual for use by the school to support the program, communicate its value to the public, and share information for teachers, parents and other stakeholders at all three schools.
-The instructional videos can be viewed on YouTube: video 1 and video 2.
+- Developed 2 instructional videos and a user manual for use by the school to support the program, communicate its value to the public, and share information for teachers, parents and other stakeholders at all three schools

 Composting on Wheels: North Brooklyn Students Put a Peddle to the Metal (Greenpoint Gazette, May 28, 2015)